Weathering, Mass Movement, Erosion

 - joints/cracks in the limestone or marble, to allow water to penetrate the rock

 - a water table well below the surface

 - much precipitation

-Water/soil with a pH from 7-14 is alkaline; alkaline water weathers rock less easily.
+In contrast, water/soil with a pH from 7-14 is alkaline; alkaline water weathers rock less easily.
 Alkaline conditions often exist in drier, less lush conditions.
 No karst!

-When acidic water penetrates flat limestone surfaces, a karst pavement often develops – a smooth layer of limestone is cut by deeply eroded cracks (grikes), shallow streams (runnels), and depressions (solution basins).
+When acidic water penetrates flat limestone surfaces, a karst or limestone pavement often develops – a smooth layer of limestone is cut by deeply eroded cracks (grikes), shallow streams (runnels), and depressions (solution basins).
 The unweathered pieces between these features are called clints.
 This is very common on flat surfaces in the Rocky Mountains.